bzotto/evernote-sdk-ios/README.md

 If your app doesn't already have your content into visible web views, you can always create an offscreen `UIWebView` and populate a note from it once loaded.
 When doing this, please bear in mind that the dimensions of the web view (even when offscreen) can affect the rendered contents.
 Also note that `UIWebView`'s delegate methods don't indicate when the whole page has "completely" loaded if your page includes linked (remote) resources.

+### Using the UIActivity subclass (share sheet)

+Want a simple way of sending content to Evernote without building any UI yourself?
+We've got it for you.
+You can use the `ENSaveToEvernoteActivity` class when opening the standard iOS activity panel.
+The SaveToEvernoteActivity knows how to handle items of type NSString and UIImage (and also can handle pre-created ENResource and ENNote objects).
+This will place an Evernote logo icon in the activity sheet that the user can choose.
+They'll get a convenient UI for selecting notebook, title, tags, etc.

+    ENSaveToEvernoteActivity * saveActivity = [[ENSaveToEvernoteActivity alloc] init];
+    saveActivity.noteTitle = @"Default title";
+    NSArray * items = [NSArray arrayWithObject:(self.textView.text)];
+    UIActivityViewController * activityController = [[UIActivityViewController alloc] initWithActivityItems:items
+                                                                                      applicationActivities:@[saveActivity]];
+    [self presentViewController:activityController animated:YES completion:nil];

 ### What else is in here?

 The high level functions include those on `ENSession`, and you can look at `ENNote`, `ENResource`, `ENNotebook` for simple models of these objects as well.
+Other things ENSession can do for you is enumerate all notebooks a user has access to

 See below for some initial notes on supporting more advanced functionality via including the "Advanced" header and using the full EDAM layer.